128technology/docs/docs/concepts_machine_communication.md

 | ------------- | ---------- | ---------------------- | ---------------------- | ------------------------- | ------------------------------------------------------------ |
 | bidirectional | 930/TCP    | 104                    | 104                    | 20s (client), 5s (server) | Only exchanged if the conductor is configured as a proxy for software retrieval. |

-When the conductor is used as a proxy for reaching the 128T software repository, there will be connectivity checks sent periodically.
+When the conductor is used as a proxy for reaching the SSR software repository, there will be connectivity checks sent periodically.
 The frequency at which these are exchanged is not configurable.
 When the conductor is not used as a software proxy (which is the default behavior), these keepalives are not sent.

 ### SSH Keepalives
 | Direction     | Port/Proto | Client Payload (bytes) | Server Payload (bytes) | Default Interval | Notes                                                        |